kimerajoseph/FRIDAY_code_challenge_KJ/README.md

 Python

 ### Procedure
 For every address received, the following procedure is followed.
-We use Regex, IF and ELSE statements to match various address patterns and process them accordingly
+We use Regex, IF and ELSE statements to match various address patterns and process them accordingly.
+We use conditional statements to:
 1. Check if address starts and ends with a string
 2. Check if the address starts with a number and contains only that number
 3. Check if address ends with a number.
 If so, check for the keyword "No" and whether it contains more numbers